microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Actions/DeviceManagement.Actions/docs/v1.0-beta/Invoke-MgBulkDeviceManagementManagedDeviceSetCloudPcReviewStatus.md

 		AzureStorageAccountId = "/subscriptions/f68bd846-16ad-4b51-a7c6-c84944a3367c/resourceGroups/Review/providers/Microsoft.Storage/storageAccounts/snapshotsUnderReview"
 	}
 }
-Invoke-MgBulkDeviceManagementManagedDeviceSetCloudPcReviewStatus -BodyParameter $params
+Invoke-MgBetaBulkDeviceManagementManagedDeviceSetCloudPcReviewStatus -BodyParameter $params
 ```

-This example shows how to use the Invoke-MgBulkDeviceManagementManagedDeviceSetCloudPcReviewStatus Cmdlet.
+This example shows how to use the Invoke-MgBetaBulkDeviceManagementManagedDeviceSetCloudPcReviewStatus Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS